malakhov-dmitrii/fake-api/README.md

-This project is created to allow you to create your own API mocks based on fake data and Faker.js package.
+This project is created to allow you to create your own API mocks based on generated data and Faker.js package.

 # Fake REST API generator